Vermilion Country School

-Vermilion Country School is a public secondary charter school in Tower, Minnesota, United States.
+Vermilion Country School (VCS) is a public secondary charter school in Tower, Minnesota, United States.
 Most of the students reside in St Louis County, Minnesota in particular the communities of Tower, Soudan, Embarrass, Ely, Aurora, and Virginia.
-VCS is a hybrid project based learning school where students complete projects based on Minnesota curriculum requirements in addition to attending individual classes for each subject.
+Vermilion Country School is a hybrid project based learning school where students complete projects based on Minnesota curriculum requirements in addition to attending individual classes for each subject.
 Education plans are individualized to each student and is overseen by a teacher/advisor.
 Each teacher/advisor is responsible for approximately 15 students in a class called an advisory.
 Mondays, Tuesdays, Thursdays, and Fridays are the standard days, while Wednesdays have a different structure to accommodate environmental education, associated projects, and the school's Big Circle school wide meeting.
 Wednesdays are also early release days to accommodate staff meetings/trainings during the year.